cristianboldrin/cristianboldrin.github.io/_pages/about.md

 Research Interests
 ======

+___
-My research interests are focused on **Algorithms for Data Mining and Machine Learning** and their applications in large datasets.
+My research interests are focused on **Algorithms for Data Mining and Machine Learning**.
 In particular, I study the development of probabilistic techniques that leads to efficient algorithm of theoretically provable quality, significantly reducing the required computational resources.
-Common applications include network analytics and clustering on social networks, autonomous-system, and other large datasets.
+Common applications include network analytics and clustering on social networks, autonomous-systems, and other large datasets.

 Contacts
 ======

+___
 Via Giovanni Gradenigo 6/B
 <br>
 Department of Information Engineering